|Modern Pulp||Apr 22 2015|

 Something we've had lying around for two years, this is the week we finally get to share this Japanese poster for the 1968 Summer Olympic Games in Mexico City.
 History books and our fathers tell us what a turbulent Olympiad that was.
 It was the height of Vietnam and the civil rights struggle, and African American runners Tommie Smith and John Carlos raised up a black power salute on the medal podium while the U.S. national anthem was played.
 That is the event many seem to remember, but of great importance was the Mexican government’s massacre of unarmed student protestors in the Tlatelolco barrio of Mexico City.
 Although it happened before the Olympics began, the protest was tied to the games because part of the students’ dissatisfaction had to do with the Mexican government spending the equivalent of $7.5 billion to stage the event.
 Meanwhile, in Europe, the Soviet Union had invaded Czechoslovakia, prompting medal winner Vera Caslavska to turn her head away during the playing of the Soviet anthem.
 1968—you wouldn’t really call it a good year.
 But at least we have this good poster.

 More random Mexican goodness today, this time a photo of an unnamed woman stoically braving the wolf-filled streets of Mexico City, circa 1950.
 We absolutely love these shots, though clearly, the model probably had to shower for six hours just to feel clean again.
-Leave it to men to turn a simple afternoon stroll into a testosterone triathlon.
+If we had to guess, only she was posing.
+The men were simply bystanders acting the way the photographer expected—pervy.
 Four more images of the same person below.

 Note: She has been identified as Mexican movie and television actress Maty Huitrón.